dwarvesf/WeAreHiring/README.md

 **You** - offline working on the assignment #1

 * it should not take you more than 3 hours *(no promises, it's based on your skills)*
-* we'll add you access to a GitHub repository that you will be able to fork
+* we'll give you access to a project or a GitHub repository that you will be able to fork
 * commit your solution and send us a pull request after you are done

 **Us** - we'll organize a 2nd Call